-5.10 Discussion of the percentage of exhaust levels for each CRM location
+Discussion of the percentage of exhaust levels for each CRM location

-Table 3 lists the percentage of the exhaust concentration at each location if both the 3" orifice and 4" orifice average concentrations are averaged together to simplify the chart.
+Table 2 lists the percentage of the exhaust concentration at each location if both the 3" orifice and 4" orifice average concentrations are averaged together to simplify the chart.
 This allows a crude extrapolating what the average concentration would be if the exhaust was a higher or lower concentration than was the test house.
 The average results for each location do not make any correction factors for the variation in wind direction or speed during each of the tests.
 See Figure 14 through Figure 19 to observe the effect of the wind.

-An example of the variation you might see in other homes with higher exhaust levels is depicted in Table 4.
+An example of the variation you might see in other homes with higher exhaust levels is depicted in Table 3.
 The table lists the results you would have if the radon system exhaust was 300 or 1000 pCi/l which is 4 times higher than the study house.
 The average concentration at 1.0 meter in front of the exhaust with a flow rate of 69 CFM would be an average of about 158 pCi/l (5846 Bq/m3).
 If the same radon concentration in the exhaust had an airflow of only 20 CFM the radon concentration at 0.5 meters to the side of the exhaust would be about 3.0 pCi/l (111 Bq/m3).

-6.0 Study Conclusions
+Study Conclusions

-The results of the study indicate that radon system exhaust of about 234 pCi/I (8658 Bq/m3) vented at-grade directly away from the house produced on average radon levels around the exhaust location that never averaged greater than 1.5 pCi/I (74 Bq/m3) above the ambient radon levels.
-The average radon level beside the exhaust for the study was 0.5 pCi/I (18 Bq/m3) above ambient.
+The results of the study indicate that radon system exhaust of about 234 pCi/l (8658 Bg/m3) vented at-grade directly away from the house produced on average radon levels around the exhaust location that were never greater than 2.0 pCi/l (74 Bq/m3) above the ambient radon levels.
+The average radon level beside the exhaust for the entire study was 0.5 pCi/l (18 Bg/m3) above ambient.
 When you consider that this portion of the exterior rim joist (about 1 meter) has slightly elevated radon as compared to the entire perimeter it appears from this study it is extremely unlikely that at-grade radon system exhaust could raise the indoor radon levels even if the exhaust concentration was four times or more higher.
 During the study no elevated indoor radon was measured that could be attributed to system exhaust except when a window directly above the exhaust was left open for four days with the system airflow of 40 CFM.
-During the open window test the indoor radon levels at the window was 0.4 pCi/I (15 Bq/m3) higher than another CRM twenty feet away.
+During the open window test the indoor radon levels at the window was 0.4 pCi/l (15 Bq/m3) higher than another CRM twenty feet away.
 Lower exhaust rates did produce a higher though insignificant radon level to the side of the exhaust.
 Exhaust flow rates less than 20 CFM were not tested.
+This study was also done in the summer months when stack effect that causes outdoor to indoor rim joist flow rates was minimal.
 Further studies should be considered with a building with significantly higher radon exhaust in combination with low flow rates and significant openings into the building during periods of strong stack effect.